dtmo/molecule_ubuntu_2404/README.md

 * [QEMU Guest Agent](https://wiki.qemu.org/Features/GuestAgent): QEMU Guest
   Agent is used to provide hypervisor access to the VM.
-  `dtmo/molecule_driver_libvirt` uses it to determine when Cloud-init has finished initialising the VM, and to retrieve network information about the guest OS.
+  `dtmo/molecule_driver_libvirt` uses it to determine when Cloud-init has finished initializing the VM, and to retrieve network information about the guest OS.

 ## Cloud-init Configuration